RiffleSystems/riffle-website/src/pages/posts/introduction.md

 ### Fast reactive queries provide a clean mental model

-It's broadly accepted that reactivity makes it easier to build applications without remembering to manually track dependencies and propagate updates.
-The benefits of this philosophy have been seen in systems ranging from spreadsheets to reactive UI libraries like React.js.
+Systems ranging from spreadsheets to React.js have shown us that *reactivity* makes it easier to build applications.
+It's easier to declare dependencies and have a computer automatically maintain them, than to manually track dependencies and propagate updates.

+- Familiar at the UI level. (note: React + Solid + Svelte different approaches?)
 - *db queries typically don't fit fully into a reactive model. even in a system like Meteor, lots of local caching + lag*
 - *If your queries evaluate incredibly quickly, this unlocks a qualitatively different model.
-Goal is effectively instant reactivity*
+Goal: converge to a consistent state one frame after a write*

 ---